sameercr7/MoengageTask/README.md

 for this I just calculate the average of the ratings in floor.

-3-you can have the original link of the bar whwn you click at the visit bar 4-you can add review and submit and then *REFRESH TWO TIMES* reviews will updated and  will get updated in the mongodb atlas ans well as on screen you can see the result on VS code also
+3-you can have the original link of the bar whwn you click at the visit bar *NOTE: Before adding reviews just refresh the page as the last review you will se as we used local storage.*
+4-you can add review and submit and then *REFRESH TWO TIMES* reviews will updated and  will get updated in the mongodb atlas ans well as on screen you can see the result on VS code also

 5-Deplyed App used- Vercel APP